MaanttMeena/2083_21/README.md

 2. Enter fruit names as input in the first row separated by a comma .
 This is considered as the stock which is available in the store.
 3. Provide exactly 5 input values separated by comma in the first row.
 If more values are provided then  print a message “Enter exactly 5 fruit names separated by comma”
 4. Enter the fruit name as input to check the availability.
 This input should be entered in the second row.
-5. Display the output as per the condition if fruit is available  "Fruit <FruitName> is available, enjoy shopping !”
+5. Display the output as per the condition:
+         i. if fruit is available  "Fruit <FruitName> is available, enjoy shopping !”
-         else  “Fruit <fruitname> is NOT available”
+         ii. else  “Fruit <fruitname> is NOT available”

 Sample Input and Output - 1